PriceSarah/pricesarah/README.md

 ### Hello There! 👋
-I am a Video Game Programmer based in Louisiana
+I am a Video Game Programmer based in Texas

 You can reach out to me with pricesarahwork@gmail.com